The electronic structure of intrinsic magnetic topological insulator MnBi2Te4 quantum wires: Results and discussions

-The density distribution of bulk states for the conduction band and valence band are localized at the center of the QWRs as shown in Fig.~\ref{fig:3}(b) and \ref{fig:3}(d) respectively.
-In contrast to the bulk states, the surface states show interesting ringlike density distribution in the vicinity of the outer surface of the QWRs, as shown in Fig.~\ref{fig:3}(c) and \ref{fig:3}(e) respectively.
-When this massless Dirac fermion is confined in a FM phase $\mathrm{MnBi_{2}Te_{4}}$ QWRs, its lowest energy modes should be the \textquotedblleft whispering gallery \textquotedblright mode, similar to an electron (hole) confined in a TI cylindrical QWRs~\cite{JournalofAppliedPhysics.2011.110.093714} or QDs~\cite{Phys.Rev.Lett.2011.106.206802}.
+The density distributions of the bulk states for the conduction band and valence band are concentrated at the center of the QWRs, as illustrated in Fig.~\ref{fig:3}(b) and \ref{fig:3}(d) respectively.
+In contrast to the bulk states, the surface states exhibit an interesting ring-like density distribution in the vicinity of the outer surface of the QWRs, as demonstrated in Fig.~\ref{fig:3}(c) and \ref{fig:3}(e) respectively.
+When this massless Dirac fermion is restricted within the FM phase of $\mathrm{MnBi_{2}Te_{4}}$ QWRs, its lowest energy modes ought to be the \textquotedblleft whispering gallery \textquotedblright mode, analogous to an electron (hole) confined in TI cylindrical QWRs~\cite{JournalofAppliedPhysics.2011.110.093714} or QDs~\cite{Phys.Rev.Lett.2011.106.206802}.